cyrillbolliger/conditional-featured-image/README.txt

 == Changelog ==

+= 3.1.0 =
+* Compatibility with Gutenberg 16.6.0
+* Updated dependencies

 = 3.0.1 =
 * Fixes fatal error for users that customized the startup hook so the query could not be set.